Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

     - Upload the extracted folder to your Google Drive.

 3. **Open Google Colab**:
-    - Open one of the templates in the templates folder.
+    - Open the template that you want to explore in the templates folder.
 The default option should open the template in Google Colab.

 4. **Mount Google Drive**:
     - From the left sidebar, click `Files`.